Our team

 Jason C. Bivins is Professor in the Department of Religious Studies.
 He is a specialist in religion and American culture, focusing particularly on the intersection between religions and politics since 1900.
 He is the author of Spirits Rejoice!: Jazz and American Religion, a study of the intersections of jazz and American religions in and across comparative themes/categories like ritual, community, and cosmology.
 Bivins has published most actively in the area of US political religions, the subject of his first two books, Religion of Fear: The Politics of Horror in Conservative Evangelicalism (Oxford University Press, 2008), a Choice Outstanding Academic Title of 2008, and The Fracture of Good Order: Christian Antiliberalism and the Challenge to American Politics (University of North Carolina Press, 2003).
 He is currently working on his next monograph in political religions: Embattled Majority, a genealogy of the rhetoric of “religious bigotry” in conservative Christian politics since the 1960s.
 He also plays in several groups that perform what might be called non-idiomatic free improvisation and writes reviews of jazz, improvised music, and occasionally a heavy metal or new music record for multiple online and print outlets.

 J. Kameron Carter is Professor of Religious Studies.
-Prior to his current appointment he was at Duke University as Associate Professor of Theology, English and Africana Studies in the Divinity School with appointments in the English Department and the Gender, Sexuality, and Feminist Studies Department.
+Prior to his current appointment he was at Indiana University Bloomington and Duke University as Associate Professor of Theology, English and Africana Studies in the Divinity School with appointments in the English Department and the Gender, Sexuality, and Feminist Studies Department.
 He teaches in religious and theological studies by way of what some might call critical race studies but what he calls black studies looking especially at black social life as it intersects the sacred, as the deviant scene of alternative practices of the sacred.
 His first book is titled Race: A Theological Account (New York: Oxford UP, 2008), and he edited a collection of essays called Religion and the Future of Blackness in 2013 (a special issue of South Atlantic Quarterly).
 He is currently finishing a book entitled Black Rapture: A Poetics of the Sacred.

 Jessica Delgado, Ohio State University